 Making the most of your preferences when you apply can also help provide an admission pathway to your preferred degree.
 Explore the options below.

 Minimum Age Requirements

 You can apply for an undergraduate degree at Griffith University if you are 17 years of age (or older).
-If you are 16 years of age, you must have completed Year 12 or have a completed Diploma or higher qualification.
-If you are under 16, contact Griffith directly to discuss your eligibility.
+Domestic applicants under the age of 17 seeking admission must have completed their secondary studies to year 12 level or completed an AQF Certificate 3 or higher and all admission requisites.

 Admission pathway options

 At Griffith we have a long tradition of recognising the skills and knowledge gained through Vocational Education and Training (VET) as a highly effective pathway to university.
 From VET Certificates to Diplomas we offer pathways into a wide range of Griffith Undergraduate degrees.

 Griffith Tertiary Preparation